High Roding: History

-According to A Dictionary of British Place Names, Roding derives from "Rodinges" as is listed in the Domesday Book, with the later variation 'High Roinges' recorded in 1224.
-The 'High' refers to the family or followers of a man called 'Hroth', an Old English person name plus '-ingas'.
+According to A Dictionary of British Place Names, Roding derives from "Rodinges" as is listed in the Domesday Book of 1086, with the later variation 'High Roinges' recorded in 1224.
+'Roding' refers to the family or followers of a man called 'Hroth', an Old English person name plus '-ingas', and 'High' refers to its situation.
 High Roding itself is not listed in the Domesday survey.

 Traditional alternative names for the parish and village include High Roothing and High Rooding, although the parish was contemporaneously referred to with the 'Roding' suffix in trade directories, gazetteers, and in official documents and maps.

-Today the official parish name is 'High Roding'.
+The legal name of the parish today is High Roothing, although the parish council uses the spelling High Roding on its website.
+The Royal Mail uses the form High Roding in official postal addresses.

 In the reign of Edward the Confessor, Leofrin gave High Roding manor to a monastery in the Isle of Ely.
-In the 19th-century the parish was in the Dunmow Hundred, and in the Dunmow Union—poor relief provision set up under the Poor Law Amendment Act 1834—and part of the Rural Deanery of Roding.
+In the 19th century the parish was in the Dunmow Hundred, and in the Dunmow Union—poor relief provision set up under the Poor Law Amendment Act 1834—and part of the Rural Deanery of Roding.
 The parish Church of All Saints was restored in 1855 at a cost of nearly £1,000.
 It is a Grade II* listed building.
 The church register dates to 1538.
 The 1882 parish living of a rectory, residence and 24 acre of glebe, land used to support a parish priest, was in the gift of John Strange Jocelyn, 5th Earl of Roden who was also the Lord of the Manor and the principal landowner until 1897.
-By 1902 the living was in the gift of the 6th Earl of Roden, with the Countess of Roden as Lady of the Manor and principal landowner.
+By 1902 the living was in the gift of William Henry Jocelyn, 6th Earl of Roden, with the Countess of Roden as Lady of the Manor and principal landowner.
 In 1914 the living was in the gift of the Countess of Roden, who was still the Lady of the Manor but not a principal landowner.
 There was a Parochial school for boys and girls, built for 86 children in 1861, with an average attendance of 64.
 By 1914 the school was under the control of the Essex Education (Dunmow District) Sub-Committees.